 A problem-solver and innovator, AJ has worked with civic leaders and top-executives at renowned companies and organizations including The Hanover Insurance Group, the VNA Care Network and Hospice, Fallon Health, CVS Health, and several universities.
 AJ also helps entrepreneurs kick-start their dreams by providing a blueprint for their best life and business.

-An indefatigable learner and investigator, when AJ isn’t creating leaders who live vision-based lives you can find him singing with the Salisbury Singers and officiating the nuptials of your loved ones.
+An indefatigable learner and investigator, when AJ isn’t creating successful leaders who live vision-based lives you can find him singing with the Salisbury Singers and officiating the nuptials of your loved ones.

 I’ve always been among the leaders, even as far back as first grade...